-EDFD 5023 Educational Research Methodology
+EDFD 5023 Educational Research Methodology 3 credits: 3 hours lecture

 Emphasizes qualitative and quantitative research design in education.
 Emphasis is placed on understanding the design of research studies and the development of an action research study.
 The course should be taken within the first 15 hours of enrollment.